-The Supreme Court of Spain (ES-04), the Council of State of the Netherlands (NL-02), the Permanent Refugee Appeal Board of Belgium (BE-02) and the Administrative Court of Slovenia (SI-01) have reinforced the principle of a mandatory use of COI in asylum decision-making in recent years.
-Further reference can be made to judgments of Hungarian (HU-04), Slovak (SK-02) and Lithuanian (LT-01, LT-03) courts where the lack of COI is considered a main reason for quashing a lower-instance decision, or - when on behalf of the asylum-seeker - for dismissing an appeal (HU-05).
+The Supreme Court of Spain (ES-04), the Council of State of the Netherlands (NL-02), the Permanent Refugee Appeal Board of Belgium (BE-02) have also reinforced the principle of a mandatory use of COI in asylum decision-making in recent years.
+Further reference can be made to judgments of Hungarian (HU-04), Slovak (SK-02, SK-16, SK-17, SK-22) and Lithuanian (LT-01, LT-03) courts where the lack of COI is considered a main reason for quashing a lower-instance decision, or - when on behalf of the asylum-seeker - for dismissing an appeal (HU-05).
+In SK-22, the Supreme Court of Slovakia explicitly extended the obligation to use COI when assessing the entitlement to subsidiary protection.